thomasha1310/rise-phishing-detection/README.md

 ### Handling the Enron Corpus

-After initial testing, we determined that the Enron corpus, consisting of 29,767 emails, comprised too large of a proportion (roughly 36%) of the total dataset.
+After initial testing, we determined that the Enron corpus, consisting of 29,767 emails, comprised an overly large proportion (roughly 36%) of the total dataset.
 In particular, the word "Enron" consistently appeared as the top indicative word for legitimate emails, with a score of -11.0770.

 To prevent overfitting to the Enron corpus, we replaced all instances of the word "Enron" in the `Enron.csv` with a randomly selected company from the Fortune 500 list of companies before recompiling the full dataset.

 ### Data Augmentation

-In order to increase the training options available to us, we [augmented](https://github.com/thomasha1310/phishfence/blob/main/scripts/processing/augmentation.py) the initial dataset (`emails.csv`) by adding additional columns.
+To increase the training options available to us, we [augmented](https://github.com/thomasha1310/phishfence/blob/main/scripts/processing/augmentation.py) the initial dataset (`emails.csv`) by adding additional columns.
 These columns are:

 - `num_urls`: the number of URLs present
-- `num_redirects`: the number of generic redirect links (i.e., bit.ly, tinyurl.com, etc.) present
 - `num_words`: the number of words present in the email body
 - `num_chars_foreign`: the number of characters not present in ASCII
 - `num_chars_special`: the number of non-alphanumeric or space characters